yev-kukhar/api-ui-selenium/README.md

-### UI Automation Framework
+### Test Automation Framework
-This project is a demonstration of automation testing using Java, Selenide, and JUnit 5.
-It includes reporting with Allure Report and Maven Wrapper for seamless build management
+This project is a demonstration of automation testing using Java, Selenium, and JUnit 5.
+It includes reporting with Allure Report and Maven Wrapper for seamless build management.

 #### Key Technologies:
 * **Java 17**
 * **Maven Wrapper (`mvnw`) 3.6.3**
-* **Selenide 7.9.4**??
+* **Selenium WebDriver 4.34.0**
 * **JUnit 5.13.1**
 * **Allure Report 2.29.0**
 * **Lombok 1.18.38**